 - Amazon SNS for publish/subscribe style messaging

-- Amazon SQS which is a managed queueing service
+- Amazon SQS as a managed queueing service

-- Amazon EventBridge which is a serverless event bus
+- Amazon EventBridge as a serverless event bus

-- AWS Lambda which lets you run code without provisioning servers and is almost synonymous with serverless
+- AWS Lambda β run code without provisioning servers, practically synonymous with serverless

-- Lambda@Edge which allows you to run Lambda functions at edge locations
+- Lambda@Edge β run Lambda functions at edge locations

-- AWS Fargate which allows you to run containers in a serverless fashion
+- AWS Fargate β run containers in a serverless fashion

-AWS Fargate is great and during re:Invent 2019 AWS introduced the ability to use Fargate to run Kubernetes pods too.
-This would be the easiest method to get the ACME Fitness Shop into the cloud, but even when our containers aren’t handling traffic they’ll incur a cost.
-As there already is a Fargate and Kubernetes version, and because the ideas is to pay as little as possible when functions aren’t running, we’ll go with AWS Lambda and the Go 1.x runtime.
+Fargate is solid, and at re:Invent 2019 AWS added the ability to run Kubernetes pods on it.
+That would be the easiest path to get the ACME Fitness Shop into the cloud, but containers still incur cost even when idle.
+Since there’s already a Fargate and Kubernetes version, and the goal is to pay as little as possible when functions aren’t running, we went with AWS Lambda and the Go 1.x runtime.

-- The service must still be able to validate the credit card payment and respond with the status of the validation (no change in functionality)
+- The service must still validate credit card payments and respond with the validation status (no change in functionality)

-- The input and output must not introduce or remove any fields that would alter the behavior of the service (no change to inputs or outputs)
+- The input and output must not add or remove any fields that would alter the service’s behavior (no change to inputs or outputs)

 {